top of page

 Here is our run-down of the most common problems you may run into.

 Has your first project not turned out as you hoped?
-Here are some of the most common challenges beginner artists run into or forget to check.
+Here are some of the most common resin mistakes and challenges beginner artists run into or forget to check.

 Working on an Unlevelled Surface

 Have a specific vision in mind?
 Your products may not be able to layer the way you wanted if your surface isn’t 100% level.
+Pouring resin onto a level surface ensures complete and even coverage.
 As epoxy is applied in liquid form before hardening to a solid compound, a non-level surface will have your epoxy resin running in all sorts of directions.

 Mixing Additives into Epoxy